reshma78611/reshma78611/README.md

 - 🔭 I’m currently working on ...Machine Learning, Deep Learning and NLP projects
-- 🔭 I’m currently working in ...Renault Nissan Technology and Business Centre as Data Scientist
+- 🔭 I’m currently working in ...Latent View Analytics as Data Scientist
 - 👯 I’m looking to collaborate on ...Projects regarding Machine Learning, Deep Learning and NLP
 - 🤔 I’m looking for help with ...Artificial Intelligence
 - 💬 Ask me about ...anything regarding ML, DL and NLP